amaankulshreshtha/oryx/README.md

 - [x] Create a generic interface so that user can add their own interfaces
 - [x] Module setup, expose Button as a named export and also part of Oryx
 - [x] Refactor code
+- [ ] Install storybook and test the component

 ## Examples